 The Hearing Examiner should grant a party's motion for reconsideration of a Hearing Examiner decision if a clear mistake was made as to a material fact.
 This is the case with this appeal in the review of the 'Findings and Decision of the Hearing Examiner', as the Hearing Examiner has not included all Findings of Fact.
-Partially, the findings was incomplete due to submitted exhibits that could not be presented due to the restrictions on allowing the appellant party to provide evidence and testimony.
-Moreover, however, the Hearing Examiner has excluded their evaluation of the evidence of the testimony that demonstrated the Decision by the Department was clearly erroneous.
+Partially, the findings were incomplete due to submitted exhibits that could not be presented due to restricting the appellant party from providing evidence and testimony.
+Moreover, the Hearing Examiner has mistakenly excluded from their evaluation the evidence of the testimony that, in turn, demonstrated the Decision by the Department was clearly erroneous.
+The Hearing Examiner has made relative comments relative to Seattle's Land-Use code.
+However, the Hearing Examiner has not noted the evidence provided that confirms that this particular short plat submission is not fully in compliance with the referenced code sections.

 The Department's decision concluded that this "short subdivision will provide pedestrian and vehicular access (including emergency vehicles, and public and private utilities)," and that "there does not appear to be any reasonable alternative configuration of this plat that would better maximize the retention of existing trees than the proposed plat."
-The application for short plat subdivision and the testimony and cross examination of the witnesses demonstrated that the vehicular access provisions and the evaluation of alternative configurations required for the Department to make their decision was in error and incomplete.
+The application for short plat subdivision and the testimony and cross-examination of the witnesses demonstrated that the vehicular access provisions and the evaluation of alternative configurations required for the Department to make their decision was incomplete and in error.